-Let us suppose that the logical form of (9) looks something like (l0a), which is completed into the fully propositional form (10b) by an inferential process of reference assignment:
+Let us suppose that the logical form of (9) looks something like (l0a), which is completed into the fully propositional form (l0b) by an inferential process of reference assignment:

-- (10a) x told y at $t_1$ that z was tired at $t_2$ . - (10b) Peter Brown told Mary Green at 3.00 p.m. on June 23 1992, that Peter Brown was tired at 3.00 p.m. on June 23 1992. - For discussion of Carston's proposals, see Récanati (1989),
+- (10) a. x told y at t_1 that z was tired at t_2 . - b.
+Peter Brown told Mary Green at 3.00 p.m. on June 23 1992, that Peter Brown was tired at 3.00 p.m. on June 23 1992.

-Then both the logical form (10a) and the fully propositional form (10b) are conceptual representations, the first recovered purely by decoding and the second by a combination of decoding and inference.
-The higher-level explicatures derived by embedding (10b) under various propositional-attitude or speech-act descriptions are further examples of conceptual representations recovered from (9) by a combination of decoding and inference.
+Then both the logical form (l0a) and the fully propositional form (l0b) are conceptual representations, the first recovered purely by decoding and the second by a combination of decoding and inference.
+The higher-level explicatures derived by embedding (l0b) under various propositional-attitude or speech-act descriptions are further examples of conceptual representations recovered from (9) by a combination of decoding and inference.

-The idea that there are expressions whose function is not so much to encode a concept as to indicate how to 'take' the sentence or phrase in which they occur has played an important role in pragmatics: in particular, in the work of Ducrot and his associates (Ducrot 1972, 1973, 1984; Anscombre and Ducrot 1983).
+The idea that there are expressions whose function is not so much to encode a concept as to indicate how to 'take' the sentence or phrase in which they occur has played an important role in pragmatics: in particular, in the work of Ducrot and his associates (Ducrot 1972, 1973, 1984; Anscombre et Ducrot 1983).
 In speech-act theory, such expressions are treated as illocutionary-force indicators; in the Gricean framework, they are treated as carrying conventional implicatures (for discussion of Grice's treatment, see below).

-Within relevance theory, the idea that an expression may encode procedural constraints on the inferential phase of comprehension was first put forward by Diane Blakemore (see Brockway 1981, Blakemore 1987, 1988, 1992).
+Within relevance theory, the idea that an expression may encode procedural constraints on the inferential phase of comprehension was first put forward by Diane Blakemore (see Brockway 1981, Blakemore 1987, Blakemore 1992).
 Consider (11), which we have divided into sub-parts (a) and (b):

-(11) (a) Peter's not stupid. (b) He can find his own way home.
+(11) a.
+Peter's not stupid. b.
+He can find his own way home.